 - Ensure access to civil protection orders for forced marriage victims.

 - Strengthen state laws on the age of consent to marry.

 - Implement safeguards in federal immigration laws for marriage-based visas.

 - Ensure that criminal justice options are available to forced marriage victims.

-While 10 jurisdictions currently have criminal laws specifically addressing forced marriage, Tahirih’s Forced Marriage Initiative believes strongly that any legal changes—especially criminalization—must only be made after thorough consultation with survivors, advocates, and community-based organizations to avoid unintended consequences for victims.
+While 9 states and 2 additional U.S. jurisdiction currently have criminal laws specifically addressing forced marriage, Tahirih’s Forced Marriage Initiative believes strongly that any legal changes—especially criminalization—must only be made after thorough consultation with survivors, advocates, and community-based organizations to avoid unintended consequences for victims.